How to control your mind and thoughts

 Words are just a tool, and only have meaning in relation to other words.
 In some sense, words act as symbols, they change their meaning over time and naturally rely on other words.
 If you look in the dictionary for the definition of a word, you will only get more words.

-Now, starting from the idea that you translate your thoughts into language, by reversing the idea we could say that words can send your thoughts wandering in a particular direction.
+Now, starting from the idea that you translate your thoughts into language, we could say that language can send your thoughts wandering in a particular direction.
 The words, act as a thought signal, and they can trigger a whole complex.

 We can think faster than we speak, and we can think without language.
 The true function of language is to describe reality, now reality is nothing more than our sensory input, and the world is accessible to us only through a nervous system.
 Language helps to communicate with one another,and to make sense of the world around us: of the sounds we hear, feelings etc. But language has its limits, it stops us to see beyond what we think is real.
 Language is just a filter for reality.